DURABILITY OF BRIDGES AND STRUCTURES - 2022/3

 - Specify and undertake viable methods of inspection, testing and monitoring of structures while ensuring suitable Health and Safety standards are maintained.

 - Assess the need for repair of a structure and identify appropriate invasive and non-invasive repair techniques for degraded metallic, reinforced and prestressed concrete structures that are subject to particular exposure conditions.

-- Critically review existing structures and new designs to identify details likely to influence long-term durability and propose modifications that will reduce the potential for deterioration, facilitate ease of maintenance and optimise maintenance costs.
+- Critically review existing structures and new designs to identify details likely to influence long-term durability in a changing world and propose modifications that will reduce the potential for deterioration (from natural and man-made causes), facilitate ease of maintenance and optimise maintenance costs.

 The summative assessment for this module consists of: